csh3323/vindigo/README.md

 yarn build            # Build distribution files
 ```

-You can now use the CLI to generate a configuration file for your Vindigo installation.
+You can now use the CLI to further proceed with the installation of Vindigo.

 **Windows**
 ```
-.\vindigo config
+.\vindigo init
 ```

 **Unix based systems**
 ```
-chmod +x ./vindigo    # Grant execute permission to the CLI ./vindigo config
+chmod +x ./vindigo    # Grant execute permission to the CLI ./vindigo init
 ```

-*Notice: If you decide to help contribute to Vindigo, this setup will get you development ready as well ;)*

-### Using the CLI (Command Line Interface)
+### Using the CLI (Command-line Interface)

 The CLI provides many useful commands allowing you to manage your Vindigo setup.
 In order to launch Vindigo, run the following command.